AldieNightStar/molo/README.md

 // Get scene by name as variable
 // Syntactic sugar: @@@name replaced with window.mscenes['name']
-// You can have whatever name for the variable.
-Ex: @@myscene let scene = @@@main;
+// You can have whatever name for the scene.
+Ex: @@@myscene let scene = @@@main;

 // Call scene directly as function
 // Also 'await' could be used here if needed
 // Syntactic sugar: @@@name replaced with window.mscenes['name']
-// You can have whatever name for the variable.
-Ex: @@myscene
+// You can have whatever name for the scene.
+Ex: @@@myscene
 @@@main();

 // Variables storage.
 Could be used to save game state